Tobexint/PySocket/docs/documentation.md

 - High NUM_THREADS and NUM_REQUESTS values may overwhelm the server.

 ## Troubleshooting
+- **CONFIG environment variable not set:** Ensure you have correctly set the CONFIG environment variable to point to your config.ini file.

+- **SSL certificate or key file not found / Error loading SSL certificate or key:** Double-check the paths and permissions for CERTFILE and KEYFILE in your config.ini if USE_SSL is True.

+- **Address already in use:** Another process is likely using the specified PORT.
+Wait a moment or change the PORT in your config.ini.

 - **Connection refused:** Ensure the server is running and listening on the specified HOST and PORT.

 - **Slow response times:** Check network latency and server performance.